freiland/CMS-app/README.md

 ## Description

 _This webpage is for a site where projects, posts, and comments can all be added and viewed.
-Each post can have many comments (a one-to-many relationship)._
+Each post can have many comments (a one-to-many relationship).
+The page uses the gem 'devise' to authenticate user singn-up and sign-in, as well as authenticate admins to create, update, and destroy projects, posts, and comments on the site._

 ## Setup/Installation Requirements